 A notable VPN like ExtremeVPN is well-known for providing user logs to authorities during crime investigations.
 Still, while being under the 5/9/14 Eyes jurisdiction raises concerns, it does not brand a VPN service as unsafe.

-Top-tier VPN services like ExtremeVPN, in adherence to strict No Logs policies, abstain from collecting user data.
+Top-tier VPN services like ExtremeVPN, in adherence to strict no Logs policies, abstain from collecting user data.
 These services have nothing to offer, even if a third party demands information.

 The Role of VPNs in Safeguarding Against the 5 Eyes Alliance